Tim Ellis/Getty Images/Sub

-A friend told her about a nonprofit homeownership organization called the Neighborhood Assistance Corporation of America.
+A friend told her about a nationwide nonprofit homeownership organization called the Neighborhood Assistance Corporation of America.
 Under NACA's mortgage program, Douglas took a homebuyer class, demonstrated over time that she was saving money and paid off $11,000 of credit card debt.
 That qualified her for a mortgage with a low down payment and no closing costs or fees.

 NACA founder Bruce Marks calls the program character-based lending that looks at individual circumstances that people can control, like paying rent and bills on time.
 "It's going back to the old way of doing lending," he says.
 "She could afford the payment."